-Preference will be given to projects that have environmental compliance (CEQA, NEPA, etc.) completed before the project application is submitted (See Appendix D).
+Preference will be given to projects that have environmental compliance such as CEQA and/or NEPA completed before the project application is submitted (See Appendix C).
 Applicants must agree to complete all needed environmental compliance work within one year of award and must demonstrate progress toward completing the work within six months of award.
-CAL FIRE will begin to review all awarded projects in January 2021 and may reallocate awarded funds to a different grantee by July 2021 if environmental compliance is not complete or reasonable progress cannot be demonstrated.
+CAL FIRE will begin to review all awarded projects within 12 months of the grant award or by January 2022 and may reallocate awarded funds to a different grantee by July 2023 if environmental compliance is not complete or reasonable progress cannot be demonstrated.